15 Ridiculously Beautiful Places to Visit in the Philippines

 Let’s start with the north.

-Not many foreign travelers go here.
+Not many foreign travelers go to this part of the Philippines.

 But they should.